-Students in need of financial assistance for extracurricular activities may check with grade-level counselors to see if funds are available.
-Students must demonstrate a financial need in order to receive financial assistance.
+Students in need of financial assistance or fee waiver(s) for extracurricular activities may check with grade-level counselors to see if funds are available.
+Students must demonstrate a financial need in order to receive financial assistance or fee waiver(s).